 Can you get life insurance if you have cancer?

 Yes, you can still get life insurance if you have cancer, but your options are limited.
-Few companies will offer coverage while you’re undergoing cancer treatment, and those that do may charge much more.
+Few companies offer coverage while you're undergoing cancer treatment, and those that do charge much more.
 Speaking with a life insurance agent or broker can help you find the best life insurance companies for cancer patients.

 Can you get life insurance if you have had cancer?